Theysua/dify_db_manage/README.md

 - **License Management**: Create, update, view licenses with complete change tracking
 - **Customer Management**: Maintain customer information and their associated licenses
 - **Sales Representative Management**: Manage sales representatives and track their performance
+- **Partner Management**: Track partners and their related orders
-- **Reseller Management**: Track partners and their associated licenses
+- **Reseller Management**: Manage resellers and their related licenses
 - **Purchase Records**: Record all transactions related to licenses, including new purchases, renewals, and expansions
 - **Deployment Records**: Monitor the deployment process of licenses, including engineer assignments
 - **Engineer Management**: Manage factory engineers responsible for deployments
 - **Performance Tracking**: Track sales and deployment metrics with detailed statistics
 - **Alert System**: Automatic alerts for licenses that are about to expire or are being overused

+### Enhanced Access Control

+- **Sales Representatives**: Now can view all customer information, licenses, deployment records, and engineer information
+- **Engineers**: Now can view all deployment records, sales representative information, customers, and licenses
+- **Partners**: Now can view all order details (not limited to orders they created)

 ## Technology Stack